Karl M. Baer

 Baer wrote notes for sexologist Magnus Hirschfeld on his experiences growing up female while feeling inside that he was male.
 Together they developed these notes into the semi-fictional, semi-autobiographical Aus eines Mannes Mädchenjahren (Memoirs of a Man's Maiden Years) (1907) which was published under the pseudonym N.O.
 Body.
+The book "was immensely popular," being "adapted twice to film, in 1912 and 1919."
 Baer also gained the right to marry and did so in October 1907.

 Despite him having undergone gender reaffirming surgery in 1906, exact records of the medical procedures he went through are unknown, as his medical records were burned in the 1930s Nazi book burning, that targeted Hirschfield studies specifically.

 Life

+Baer was born on 20 May 1885.
+He was intersex, having been born with hypospadias.
+His "unusually shaped genitals" caused Baer's family to raise him as a girl, although he was "hormonally and, in accordance with present-day knowledge, genetically male" as well as identifying with the male gender.

 Personal life and activism

-Baer studied political economy, sociology and pedagogy in Berlin and Hamburg, and became a social worker (Volkspflegerin) and confirmed suffragette.
+Baer studied political economy, sociology and pedagogy in Berlin and Hamburg, and became a social worker (Volkspfleger) and confirmed suffragette.
 In May 1904 he was sent to Galicia under the auspices of the Hamburg chapter of the B'nai B'rith, to campaign against the trafficking of women from poor countries and for the rights of all women to education.
 Here, in Lemberg (now Lviv), Karl met the equally active Beile Halpern, who he was later to marry.

 Baer's work included activism among local women.
 He encouraged them to campaign for kindergarten and school provision, which would allow women to hold jobs outside the home and reduce the financial hardship that prompted some to traffic their daughters or send them into service.
 Baer worked to oblige the authorities along established human trafficking paths to check ID documents and combat illegal movement.
 He also promoted the women's education movement, and became well known as a reformist throughout eastern Europe and Germany.

 Baer had initially been sent to Galicia for two years; he returned to Germany after only one, having attracted censure for his male body language, argumentative style, and forceful advocacy of the cause.
-According to case notes by Magnus Hirschfeld, Baer then transitioned to his male identity and began living as a man.
-He was diagnosed as a man living in a woman's body after accidental hospitalization, when his female anatomy was discovered; at the same hospital he underwent multi-stage rudimentary sex-change surgery in October 1906.
+According to case notes by sexologist Magnus Hirschfeld of the Institute for Sexual Research, Baer then transitioned to his male identity and began living as a man.
+He was diagnosed as a "male pseudohermaphrodite" and underwent multi-stage rudimentary gender affirmation surgery in October 1906.
 After convalescence he was released from hospital in December 1906, with a medical certificate of his new gender.
-His new identity was confirmed by the courts in Arolsen (his birthplace) on 8 January 1907.
+His new identity was confirmed by the courts in Arolsen (his birthplace) on 8 January 1907, with Berlin doctor Georg Merzbach acting as medical expert.